0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

   <figcaption>Gavin playing mind games with me, acting like he is "River" and pretending to text himself those screenshots to make Gavin supposedly hate me more.
 However, it was Gavin sending all of this the entire time.</figcaption>
 </figure>

 What's interesting is the story I'm supposed to believe.
-I meet a guy on a dating app, text him for a while, call someone a narcisist, and then IMMEDIATELY afterward I am the scum of the earth and deserve endless harassment.
+I meet a guy on a dating app, text him for a while, call someone a narcissist, and then IMMEDIATELY afterward I am the scum of the earth and deserve endless harassment.
 Furthermore, it's not enough to harrass me, this number has resolved that both me AND gavin have to be harrassed.
 Gavin specifically, no one else. **Why would a guy care so much about two gay men he has never even met?** If you were Gavin, you might be mad about the fact that I ghosted you previously, or that I went on a date with you and then told you afterward that I didn't enjoy it and didn't want to pursue things further.
-Then I called you a narcisist.
+Then I called you a narcissist.
 If you are Gavin, that may have made you mad.
 Mad enough to stalk me...

 ---